 To perform margining, a value of 0b0001 must be written to the SPECIAL field of the CTRL register.
 This reduces the internal threshold value.
 Once this value is written, an EEPROM read uses this lower threshold when reading EEPROM values.
 Perform a read on all EEPROM registers that are being tested, and confirm they read correctly.
-If a stored voltage is marginal to the typical operating threshold, it appears as the value 1 when it should be 0.
+If a stored voltage is marginal to the typical operating threshold, it appears as a 1 when it should be a 0.

 Repeat this test with the value of 0b0010 in the SPECIAL register to raise the threshold to greater than typical operation.
 Again, read all EEPROM registers being tested.
-In this test, if a stored high voltage is marginal to the typical threshold, it appears as the value 0 when it should be 1.
+In this test, a stored high voltage that is marginal to the typical threshold appears as a 0 when the value should be a 1.